 Life and death situations trigger the parts of our brains that control the fight, flight, freeze response.
 Think back to a situation recently where you strongly felt anger and fear.
 Do you remember what you did?
-Would it have fit in the category or fight, flight, or freeze?
+Would it have fit in the category of the fight, flight, or freeze?
 Your brain is not accessing the areas that allow for reasoned thought when you are in this state.
-In other words you are not in the right mindset to think things through and make calm, considered decisions.
+In other words, you are not in the right mindset to think things through and make calm, considered decisions.

 Shame and Anger

-Everyone has experienced a sense of regret or shame for their actions.
+Everyone have experienced a sense of regret or shame for their actions.
 Shame, like anger, can take healthy and unhealthy forms.
 For instance, a temporary feeling of shame when you forgot to pick up an important delivery for your boss may lead you to re-examine your organizational skills.
-Shame that lasts beyond a given moment or becomes on-going can lead to feelings of guilt and can be unhealthy.
+Shame that lasts beyond a given moment or becomes ongoing can lead to feelings of guilt and can be unhealthy.
 Unhealthy amounts of guilt or shame can feel like handcuffs, keeping you stuck in harmful actions or frozen in inaction.